RIPE-NCC/ripe-atlas-software-probe/README.rst

 - DEB package for Debian 11/12
 - OpenWRT package for OpenWRT 22.03

-Of the supported builds, only the RPM has received sufficient testing.
-DEB and OpenWRT should be considered Beta quality and will be fully supported in an upcoming release.
+Of the supported builds, the RPM and DEB packages have received sufficient testing.
+OpenWRT should be considered Beta quality and will be fully supported in an upcoming release.

 See INSTALL.rst for installation instructions.